Mini Chocolate Chip Cookies (Quarter-Sized & Perfect for Gifting!)

 Bake for 5-7 minutes.
 They cook much faster than a regular-sized cookie, so keep an eye on the edges for that golden finish.

 Yes!
-Pipe or scoop dough onto a tray and freeze until solid.
-Store in a freezer bag and bake straight from frozen, adding 1–2 minutes to the baking time.
+Scoop dough onto a tray and freeze until solid.
+Store in a freezer bag and bake straight from frozen, adding 1-2 minutes to the baking time.

 Mini chips give the best chocolate-to-cookie ratio.
 But, you can mix in regular chips for variety or if it's all you have.